priyanu17/data_structures/linkedLists.md

-LinkedList 1 : Create and traverse through a linked list
+linkedList1.java : Create and traverse through a linked list

-LinkedList 2 : Insertion at the head, in the middle and at the end
+linkedList2.java : Insertion at the head, in the middle and at the end

-LinkedList 3 : All linked list deletions
+linkedList3.java : All linked list deletions

-LinkedList 4 : Length of linked list (Iteratively and Recursively)
+linkedList4.java : Length of linked list (Iteratively and Recursively)

+linkedList5.java : Search an element in a linked list(Iterative and Recursive)